 The range of ages of survey takers was 18 to 100.
 The age range with the greatest representation was musicians aged 55 to 59, which means our sample skewed a little higher in age than the general U.S. population.
 (Note that the required minimum age for survey takers was set at 18, so respondents who were younger than 18 were exited from the survey after Question 2).

-40 percent said they spend more than 36 hours a week doing music.
+40 percent said they spend more than 36 hours a week or more doing music.

 We asked survey takers about how many hours in their workweek they spend doing their craft, whether it’s composing, performing, recording, doing session work or teaching.
 These was a fairly even dispersion of workweek hours.
-Less than 1 percent of survey respondents said they spent “no hours” on music, while 40 percent said they spent more than 36 hours a week doing music – what many would consider a “full time” job.
+Less than 1 percent of survey respondents said they spent “no hours” on music, while 40 percent said they spent more than 36 hours a week doing music.

 42 percent said they derived all of their personal income from music.